pypa/cibuildwheel/docs/deliver-to-pypi.md

 python setup.py sdist

 # 🏃🏻
-# Go and download your wheel files from wherever you put them.
-Put
+# Go and download your wheel files from wherever you put them. e.g. your CI
-# them all into the 'dist' folder.
+# provider can be configured to store them for you.
+Put them all into the
+# 'dist' folder.

 # Upload using 'twine' (you may need to 'pip install twine')
 twine upload dist/*